New Laser Treatment for Toenail Fungus

 What treatments are available?

 Current treatments for nail infection include oral medication, topical drugs and laser treatment.
 No single treatment is effective in all cases.
 Be sure to discuss all of your treatment options with your physician.
-Patients do not need a physician referral to schedule an appointment with Podiatrist David J. Burnett, DPM from Heartland Podiatry for laser treatment.
+Patients do not need a physician referral to schedule an appointment with Podiatrist David J. Burnett, DPM from Olathe Health Podiatry Specialists for laser treatment.

 What is a fungus laser?